-If employees who are the subject of formal action under the Managing Capability Policy fail to attend two separate meetings, a decision will be made in their absence.
+If employees who are the subject of formal action under the Managing Capability Policy or Interim Guidance for Managing Probation fail to attend two separate meetings, a decision will be made in their absence.

 The meeting will take into account all relevant information and the employee will be notified of the outcome in writing and made aware of their right of appeal, as appropriate.